-The Institute should not "last" forever.
-You need to finish it someday, not to be an eternal student.
-Sometimes it seems that "it" forever, and therefore completely "unexpectedly" you see in your hands a diploma, and after a couple of weeks you realize that you have to find accommodation for yourself.
-Learning from my classmate that in Tomilino, near Moscow, you can rent an apartment for 800 rubles, I happily rejected thoughts about a doroguschey room in Moscow and cheerfully went to the Kazan station.
-The first disappointment was that at this station trains stop every hour, or even less.
+The first disappointment was that at Tomilino, trains stop once an hour or even less.
 Having bought a ticket to Tomilino, I saw it only from the window of the car.
-Past the restaurant "Dachny" and small private houses near the highway.
-The train was in full swing carried me further in the direction of Golutvin.
-What kind of city is this, I do not know until now, but then they explained to me that the city of Voskresensk appears under this name.
-Well, strange, I’m no longer surprised.
-After leaving the walls of the mother's alma everything changes so rapidly that for a while you cease to understand what is happening to you at all.
+A restaurant “Country” and small private houses along the road flew by.
+The train at full speed carried me further towards Golutvin.
+I still don’t know what kind of city it is, but then they explained to me that the city of Voskresensk appears under this name.
+Well, I’m not surprised at the oddities anymore.
+After leaving the walls of the alma mother, everything changes so rapidly that for a while you cease to understand what is happening to you.

 My second trip to the Moscow region took place a week later.
-I bravely bought a ticket to Golutvin, counting on exactly to rent an apartment there at a low price - in fact, in such a distance from the capital, very few people will especially bargain for a hundred rubles, because of which I started saving.
-But he left the train this time at the station Bronnitsy.
-Just there my tourist patience burst.
-Residents located at this station of the village listened sluggishly to my questions, and only two teenagers volunteered to take me to the places of possible rental of housing.
-They vividly participated in my studies and sympathized with the failures.
-All the “villagers” seemed to have conspired and answered "no, we do not know".
+I bravely bought a ticket to Golutvin, hoping to rent already definitely an apartment there at a low price - after all, at such a distance from the capital, very few people will bargain fervently for a hundred rubles, because of which I started to save.
+But I got out of the electric train this time at the Bronnitsy station.
+Right there, my tourist patience burst.
+Residents of the village located at this station sluggishly reacted to my inquiries, and only two teenagers volunteered to take me to places of possible rental housing.
+They vividly participated in my research and sympathized with the failures.
+All the “villagers” seemed to have conspired and answered, “No, we don’t know.”
 I went from there my way.

-And, finally, about a week later, on Saturday, I went on a new quest.
-This time I entered the village of Trofimovo.
-The train, as it turned out, stops on this platform once an hour, and therefore there was no point in hurrying backwards.
-One woman also got there accidentally, but from the opposite side of the platform another woman warned her "about the danger" of marching half a day to no avail, and she, having seen the train approaching from the opposite side, ran across the roads and sat in it, so that from Konobeevo station they would return to Golutvin much Faster than directly through the watch.
+And finally, after about a week, on Saturday, I set off on a new quest.
+This time I was drifted to the village of Trofimovo.
+The train, as it turned out, stops on this platform once an hour, and therefore there was no reason to rush back in a hurry.
+One woman also came out there by accident, but from the opposite side of the platform another woman warned her about “the danger” to get lost for half a day to no avail, and she, having seen the train approaching from the opposite side, ran across the railroad tracks and got on it so that from Konobeevo station she would return to Golutvin much faster than directly in an hour.